 Why do you binge watch episodes or movies on Netflix, Crave or whatever streaming service you’ve subscribed to?
+What is purpose of story for you?

 Why are you willing wait in long lineups line to watch the next great movie?
 If it’s a really good movie, are you willing to wait in line over and over again?